 - Clause 1.
 All physical or online campaign materials must be in accordance with the Student Government Association governing documents. - Clause 2.
-All physical and campaign materials, including but not limited to: Flyers, Buttons, T-Shirts, etc., must be originally created.
+All physical and non-physical campaign materials, including but not limited to: Flyers, Social Media, Stickers, Buttons, T-Shirts, etc., must be originally created, and cannot be reused within a 5 year period.
 This does not include party names.
-Nonphysical materials such as Social Media may be reused. - Clause 3.
+Nonphysical materials such as social media may not be reused. - Clause 3.
 Parties and individual candidates have a right to their likeness, and any attempt to copy a party or individual's likeness is prohibited.
 A complaint regarding this clause must prove opposition marketing materials are too close to be easily distinguished.
 This includes party names. - Clause 4.
 Candidates or parties that are found to have presented a false claim of endorsement by any individual, organization, or business, are subject to penalties following a formal complaint. - Clause 5.
-If a student group chooses to endorse a candidate, the candidate will not be held responsible for activities of the endorsing student group in regard to activities which are intended to physically, mentally, or emotionally inhibit a candidate or their party; unless there is explicit evidence of a candidate directing the aforementioned behavior. - Clause 6.
+If a student group chooses to endorse a candidate/party, the candidate will be held responsible for activities of the endorsing student group in regard to activities

+- which are intended to physically, mentally, or emotionally inhibit a candidate or their party. - Clause 6.
 The Election Commission does not have the authority to approve/disapprove of social media posts.
 All complaints must be forwarded to the Attorney General. - Clause 7.
 Parties and candidates shall not accept, post, or otherwise utilize endorsements from individuals or organizations who are not enrolled students at the University of Houston.